pattobrien/sidecar/docs/architecture/single_isolate.md

 Multiple rule packages, one analyzer process.

-In comparison to ```analyzer_plugin``` package, which spins up an isolate for each plugin, what makes Sidecar resource efficient is that lints from any number of packages are designed to work together within one isolate / process via a generated entrypoint ({target_root}/.dart_tool/sidecar/plugin.dart).
-By running within one isolate, all lint rules can share RAM resources and all files only need to be analyzed once, resulting reduced time and space complexity.

 ## Process Overview

+In comparison to ```analyzer_plugin``` package, which spins up a new isolate for every plugin, what makes Sidecar more resource efficient is that lints from any number of packages are designed to work together within one isolate / process via a generated entrypoint (```{target_root}/.dart_tool/sidecar/analyzer.dart```).
+By running within one isolate, all lint rules can share RAM resources and all files only need to be analyzed once, resulting in both reduced time and reduced space complexity.

+## Logic Overview

-1. When ```sidecar``` is enabled in ```analysis_options.yaml```, a the Sidecar server plugin is booted up via the Dart analysis server and analyzer_plugin API.
+1. When ```sidecar``` is enabled in ```analysis_options.yaml```, the Sidecar server plugin is booted up via the Dart analysis server and analyzer_plugin API (via an IDE extension like VSCode extension ```Dart-Code```)

 2. The server plugin checks the target's package_config.json for any dependencies that define top-level Sidecar ```Rule``` classes.
-After obtaining the list of these Sidecar rule packages and their respective Rules, the server plugin generates a series of files within ```.dart_tool/sidecar``` at the target root.
+After obtaining the list of these Sidecar rule packages and their respective Rules, the server plugin generates a series of files within ```{target_root}/.dart_tool/sidecar/```.

 The generated files include a concatenation of all ```Rule``` class constructors: